Shipwright/daveas.github.io/_posts/2014-09-24-Why-any-founder-should-learn-to-code-Hint-MVP.markdown

 ---
 layout: post
-title: Why any founder should learn to code (Hint: MVP)
+title: Why any founder should learn to code (Hint - MVP)
 date: 2014-09-24
 ---